 Despite the expanded features, you’ll find the core VPN functionality to be robust, with a zero-logging policy on traffic, an automatic kill switch, nigh-unbreakable 256-bit AES encryption on all data, and DNS leak protection.
 These features work together to keep your data secure no matter what.

-PureVPN runs a self-owned network of over 750 servers in 180 different countries.
+PureVPN runs a self-owned network of over 2,000+ servers in 140+ countries.
 This guarantees a fast connection at all times and is one of the more private and secure ways of accessing the internet.

 How to Set Up and Use a VPN